LWENA27/KJ/docs/WORKFLOW_STATUS_SUMMARY.md

   - `prescriptions` (check if medicine pending)
   - `patient_visits` (check visit status)

-### Optional Enhancement Table
+### Optional Enhancement Table (Not Required)
-If you want detailed workflow tracking, you can add:
+If you want detailed workflow tracking beyond the current system, you can add:

 ```sql
 CREATE TABLE `patient_workflow_status` (